-- 15.4.7.1 The requirements of section 106 of the Act. - 15.4.7.2 Whether the new allotments have suitable access to a formed public road. - 15.4.7.3 The extent of compliance with the relevant parts of the Code of Practice for Land Development.

-Rule 15.4.7 originates from the deleted rule 15.4.5, and contains a number of the original provisions.

-- 15.4.7.4 Whether the result of land clearance (or the method of land clearance proposed) would adversely affect amenities. - 15.4.7.5 Whether the design of the subdivision makes adequate provision for, sewage disposal for each allotment, having regard to the susceptibility of groundwater or coastal water or freshwater to contamination by sewage or sewage effluent, and having regard to the potential for cumulative effects arising from on site sewage disposal. - 15.4.7.6 Where more than one new allotment of less than 50ha is to be created, whether community treatment and disposal of sewerage should be required. - 15.4.7.7 Where more than one new allotment of less than 50ha is to be created, whether the stormwater run off control to be provided in relation to each allotment is adequate. - 15.4.7.8 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.
+- 15.4.7.1 The requirements of section 106 of the Act. - 15.4.7.2 Whether the new allotments have suitable access to a formed public road. - 15.4.7.3 The extent of compliance with the relevant parts of the Code of Practice for Land Development. - 15.4.7.4 Whether the result of land clearance (or the method of land clearance proposed) would adversely affect amenities. - 15.4.7.5 Whether the design of the subdivision makes adequate provision for, sewage disposal for each allotment, having regard to the susceptibility of groundwater or coastal water or freshwater to contamination by sewage or sewage effluent, and having regard to the potential for cumulative effects arising from on site sewage disposal. - 15.4.7.6 Where more than one new allotment of less than 50ha is to be created, whether community treatment and disposal of sewerage should be required. - Where more than one new allotment of less than 50ha is to be created, whether the stormwater run off control to be provided in relation to each allotment is adequate. - 15.4.7.8 Where the activity is within a Maori precinct, the outcome of consultation with tangata whenua and other Maori.